Skip to content

 After Your Session

 Drink water.
 Move slowly for the rest of the day.
-Notice if you feel an unusual emotional release in the next 24 to 48 hours — this is normal as the system processes what shifted.
+Notice if you feel an unusual emotional release in the next 24 to 48 hours — this can happen as the system processes what shifted.

 If this is your first session, you don't need to commit to a regular practice.
 Just notice what's different in the days that follow.
 For most clients, the answer is sleep, mood, and a sense of inner spaciousness they hadn't realized was missing.